chalatz/tours/pages/info/reviews-comments.md

   and we've been on line since 1998
 reviews:
 - year: "2019"
+  text: "Nicholas, Our tour could not have been any better.
+Mike & Mike were the best!
-  text: "Dear NICHOLAS & MICHAEL,  Thank you very much for your kind hospitality and
-    the trip was most enjoyable.
+    \ Thanks for your follow up and for having such excellent people in your company.<br>\nRegards, Mike B.<br>\nmberger1@sbcglobal.net\n\nDear NICHOLAS & MICHAEL,  Thank you very much for your kind hospitality and the trip was most enjoyable.
 I will definitely be back in the future for more trips and will be sure to spread the word of your great tour experience to friends.
 Thank you very much.<br>\nYours sincerely.
+E.
-E. O. ONYA  (July 24th)<br>\ndr_onya@yahoo.com\n\nThanks Nicholas to you and Apostolos!!!
+    O. ONYA  (July 24th)<br>\ndr_onya@yahoo.com\n\nThanks Nicholas to you and Apostolos!!!
     We spent a great time in Rhodes!!!
-I had  a wonderful birthday!<br>\nRegards, Monica,  monicacoro@mac.com<br>\n\nWe had a
-    wonderful day in Rhodes.
+I had  a wonderful birthday!<br>\nRegards, Monica,  monicacoro@mac.com<br>\n\nWe had a wonderful day in Rhodes.
 The island is so beautiful, we enjoyed it more than Santorini.
 Andrew was a great tour/driver, and very pleasant to spend the day with.
 His knowledge of Rhodes, and his insight into modern economic and social issues in Greece was very informative.
 So much better than being on a big bus tour from the cruise line.<br>\nRegards, Susan and Nate (July 22nd) <br> \nsusantgans@gmail.com\n\nDear Nicholas, Thank you for our tour.
 We all really enjoyed it and found Kostas the tour guide, very friendly and informative.
-Also Jakob the driver, met us and transported us very happily and safely.<br>\nKind regards, Elizabeth (July 21st)<br>\nliz8222@icloud.com\n\n\nHi Nicholas,  Thank you so much for the tour especially teaming us up with Mahir.
+Also Jakob the driver, met us and transported us very happily and safely.<br>\nKind regards, Elizabeth (July 21st)<br>\nliz8222@icloud.com\n\n\nHi
+    Nicholas,  Thank you so much for the tour especially teaming us up with Mahir.
     He was a great match and very helpful and informative, he knows his job and does it very well!
 The tour itself was also perfect to really see every side of the